needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 In the second tutorial page, let's add another instruction paragraph.
 We want the user to modify the magicNumber property on our prefab, so we'll add a PropertyModificationCriterion as criteria.
 Within this criteria are a couple of options we need to modify.

 Firstly, the **Property Path** is the name of the property.
 In the current prefab, it's named "magicNumber".
-If the property is derived from a different script, you can still access it: Otherscript.magicNumber for instance (Tip: If you're ever unsure what the property path is - for internal properties for instance - you can set your Inspector to Debug mode and alt-left click on the name of the property).
+If the property is derived from a different script, you can still access it, "Otherscript.magicNumber", for instance (Tip: If you're ever unsure what the property path is - for internal properties for instance - you can set your Inspector to Debug mode and alt-left click on the name of the property).

 ![](images/index056.png)